Multipartite Markov Gaps and Entanglement Wedge Multiway Cuts

 The R\'enyi multi-entropy is a generalization of the R\'enyi entanglement entropy for $\q$-partite subsystems.
 For a pure state $\ket{\psi}_{A_{1},A_{2},\cdots,A_{\q}}$ on $\q$-partite subsystems, the $n$-th R\'enyi $\q$-partite multi-entropy is defined by \cite{Gadde:2022cqi,Penington:2022dhr,Gadde:2023zzj,Gadde:2023zni}

-where $\Sigma_i\left(g_{\km}\right)$ are the twist operators inducing the permutation action of $g_{\km}$ on indices of density matrices for subsystem $A_{\km}$.
+where $\Sigma_i\left(g_{\km}\right)$ are the twist operators inducing the permutation action of $g_{\km}$ on indices of density matrices for subsystem $A_{\km}$\footnote{Rigorously speaking, such twist operators are most robustly defined in 2d CFTs~\cite{Yuan:2024yfg}.
+However, even in higher dimensions we assume a similar operator plays the role.}.
 Here, the permutation of $g_{\km}$ is defined by the discrete translation along ${\km}$-th direction on a $(\q-1)$-dimensional hypercube of length $n$;

 where $\left(x_{1},x_{2},\dots,x_{\q-1}\right)$ denotes an integer lattice point on the $(\q-1)$-dimensional hypercube of length $n$ with the periodic boundary condition $x_{\km}=n+1\sim 1$, and $g_{\q}$ is the identity mapping.